Students with BTECs are successful across a range of university outcomes

 These are among the key findings from new research led by Dr Catherine Dilnot at Oxford Brookes University and funded by the Nuffield Foundation.
 Analysing data on 1.4 million students between 2013/14 and 2017/18, the researchers compared outcomes between students with the same educational attainment at age 16 who took different qualification pathways to university.

 They found that students who took A-levels were less likely to drop out of university and to graduate with a 2:1 or a first than those with BTECs.
 However, the majority of graduating BTEC students – who are more likely to be from disadvantaged backgrounds – gain at least a 2:1, demonstrating that for many students, these qualifications lead to university success.
 Professor Lindsey Macmillan and Dr Gill Wyness of UCL Institute of Education’s Centre for Education Policy and Equalising Opportunities (CEPEO) were the co-investigators.

-Having more traditional A-levels was related to lower chances of dropping out, repeating, and graduating below a 2:1 than a similar student doing the same degree course at the same university.
+- Having more traditional (facilitating - see note 2 below) A-levels was related to lower chances of dropping out, repeating, and graduating below a 2:1 than a similar student doing the same degree course at the same university.